-Police: Arrest in altercation that badly injured 49ers fan
+Man arrested over altercation that badly injured 49ers fan

-LOS ANGELES — A suspect was arrested in an altercation that badly injured a San Francisco 49ers fan in a parking lot outside SoFi Stadium during last weekend’s NFC Championship Game between the 49ers and the Los Angeles Rams, police said Friday.
+LOS ANGELES (AP) — A suspect was arrested in an altercation that badly injured a San Francisco 49ers fan in a parking lot outside SoFi Stadium during last weekend’s NFC championship game between the 49ers and the Los Angeles Rams, authorities said Friday.

-Inglewood police Lt.
-Nicole Loudermilk confirmed that the suspect was taken into custody Thursday night, but released no further details.
-The incident has raised concerns about security at the upcoming Super Bowl to be played at SoFi.
+A 33-year-old man was arrested for investigation of assault by means to produce great bodily injury and was released on $30,000 bail, Inglewood Mayor James T. Butts Jr. told a press conference.

+Investigators traced the suspect through a vehicle at the scene and after the suspect declined to come in, they went to him and he voluntarily came to the police station where he was advised of his rights, Butts said.

-The 49ers fan, Daniel Luna, 40, had to be put into a medically induced coma after he was punched, fell and struck his head on the ground, Inglewood Mayor James T. Butts Jr. said at a news conference Thursday.
+The 49ers fan, Daniel Luna, 40, had to be put into a medically induced coma after he was punched, fell and struck his head on the ground, according to Butts.
+The mayor said Friday that Luna’s condition had neither improved nor degraded.

-Butts said police sought the man who threw the punch based on a blurry video and the license plate of a car.
+Butts said police sought the man who threw a punch in a brief fight based on a blurry video and the license plate of a car.

 Before that, Butts said, “there didn’t seem to be any hostilities.”